School of Medicine

 As a physician scientist trained in clinical genetics I have developed expertise in hereditary endocrine disorders and devoted my efforts to treating families affected by the hPGL syndrome.
 By leveraging our laboratory expertise in the hPGL syndrome, our care for individuals who have inherited the hPGL syndrome is at the forefront of medicine.
 Our goal is to translate our laboratory discoveries to the treatment of affected families.

 Clinical Assistant Professor, Medicine - Endocrinology, Gerontology, & Metabolism

-BioDanit Ariel, MD MS, is double board certified in Internal Medicine and Endocrinology.
+BioDanit Ariel, MD MS, is board certified in Endocrinology.
 Dr. Ariel graduated from UC Davis School of Medicine.
 She then completed a residency in Internal Medicine at Stanford and a fellowship and post-doctorate in Endocrinology and Metabolism at Stanford before joining the faculty at Stanford.

-Dr. Ariel practices general endocrinology, with a special interest in thyroid disorders, menopause, LGBTQ+ health, and transgender medicine amongst others.
+Dr. Ariel practices general endocrinology, with a special interest in menopause, LGBTQ+ health, transgender medicine, reproductive endocrinology and thyroid disorders amongst others.